hyunskang/webpack_react_on_rails/README.md

 2. `heroku buildpacks:set heroku/nodejs`
 3. `heroku buildpacks:add heroku/ruby --index 2`

+### Issues:

+If you find any issues, please create an `Issue`, and I will address it as soon as possible.

 ### TODOS:

 1. Improve how webpack is configured for different environtments